-Not so.
-Take Office 365 – it has applications like Word and SharePoint and at a fundamental level they have the same functionality.
+Fact: Office 365 has applications like Word and SharePoint that at a fundamental level they have the same functionality.
 Whilst the software consists of the tools you will be familiar with, it will also benefit your work with additional productivity tools.

 The methods you know are the same or similar, it’s just cloud-based and a lot more versatile.
 You could say that cloud isn’t about reinventing the wheel – it’s just making that wheel go further.

 Fact: By moving your business email to the cloud, you can rest easy knowing that the experts who created the software are taking care of the tricky maintenance, while your team keeps control of your company’s capabilities and of how your employees use features.
 You can spend more time on the core operations that build business value rather than keeping up with persistent hardware maintenance.

 Software updates and fixes are delivered automatically as soon as they are released, and Exchange Online is always first in line for updates.
 Although the management and updates are fully automated, you are still in control when it needs to be with the Exchange Admin Center.